The Best Way to Paint Concrete

 So many Options:

-Textures are brought out with the antiquing wash that you did not even see before.
+Amazing textures are brought out with this antiquing wash that were barely even visible before.
 You can use lighter contrasts if you like as well.
+When using nature’s artifacts as molds it is truly amazing what textures are transferred.

-This work especially well for leaves and anything textured like fabric.
+This technique works especially well for leaves and anything textured like the Draped Concrete Projects and also the Botanical Relief Casting

 But it also works on anything else like my life-cast hands.